-2) Modeling global ozone concentration at very-high-resolution to improve understandings of intercontinental transport of pollution and ozone climate forcing.
+2) Modeling global ozone concentration at very-high-resolution to improve the understandings of intercontinental transport of pollution and ozone climate forcing.
 This project aims to better understand the coupled effects of transport and chemical evolution on tropospheric ozone simulation over an unprecedented range of scales.
-For this work, we use the GEOS-Chem as a chemical module in NASA GEOS model at ~12×12 km2 resolution.
+For this work, we use the GEOS-Chem as a chemical module in

 3) Investigating factors controlling the variability and trend of tropospheric ozone and OH radical over the last 30 years using the NASA Global Modeling Initiative (GMI) and GEOS-Chem chemical transport models.

 Collaborators: Daniel Jacob (Harvard), Christoph Keller (NASA/GSFC), Loretta Mickley (Harvard)

 Middle tropospheric ozone distribution from OMI satellite and simulated by GEOS-Chem for four seasons in 2012/2013.